cfm/terraform-metal-securedrop-staging/README.md

 (.venv) root@sd-staging:~/securedrop# molecule create -s libvirt-prod-focal
 ```

-Then follow the rest of the instructions on the Tails domain over VNC as
+Then follow the rest of the instructions on the Tails domain over Spice
 described above.
 You'll probably find it convenient to fetch [Vagrant's
 base-box private key][vagrant-keypair] for SSH from the Tails domain, e.g.: